Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Dermatology

 \subsubsection{Model architecture}

+We train 10 replicates from different random seeds of a deep learning model to predict skin conditions from the images $X$, age and sex, with an approach similar to \citep{Liu2020-qr,Roy2021-xp}.
 To train the model, we consider all images pertaining to a case (min 1, max 6).
-Each image is encoded with a wide ResNet-101$\times$3 feature extractor initialised using BiT-L pretraining checkpoints \cite{bit}.
-The embeddings are then averaged across images and concatenated with the metadata (here age and sex) before passing through a fully connected layer which is followed by classification heads predicting the 26 + 1 conditions \cite{Liu2020-qr,Roy2021-xp}.
+Each image is resized to $448 \times 448$ pixels and encoded with a wide ResNet-101$\times$3 feature extractor initialised using BiT-L pretraining checkpoints \citep{bit}.
+The embeddings are then averaged across images and concatenated with the metadata (here age and sex) before passing through a fully connected layer which is followed by classification heads predicting the 26 + 1 conditions \citep{Liu2020-qr,Roy2021-xp}.
 An additional classification head covering a more fine-grained set of 419 conditions, defined on the same examples, is used at train time only.